noam87/noamswebsite/content/q/john_stuart_mill.md

 > character and conduct: the dogma becoming a mere formal profession,
 > inefficacious for good, but cumbering the ground, and preventing the growth of
 > any real and heartfelt conviction, from reason or personal experience.

+That is, dissent must be encouraged not only to correct popular opinions that are wrong, but to preserve popular opinions that are right; because the moment they become mere dogma, they run the risk of being lost or perverted.

 ## Understanding The Other